Bayesian Hierarchical Models with Conjugate Full-Conditional Distributions for Dependent Data from the Natural Exponential Family: Introduction

 The remainder of this article is organized as follows.
 In Section~2, we introduce the conjugate multivariate distribution and provide the necessary technical development for fully Bayesian inference of dependent data from the natural exponential family.
-Specifically, we define the CM distribution, give the specification of the LCM model, introduce conjugate prior distributions, and derive the full conditional distributions for the Gibbs sampler.
-We end Section~2 with a brief summary of the LCM model used in subsequent sections.
-Then, in Section~3 we provide a simulation study to show the performance of the LCM model compared to LGPs.
-In Section~4, a demonstration is presented using estimates obtained from the American Community Survey (ACS).
-Finally, Section~5 contains discussion.
-For convenience of exposition, proofs of the technical results, and instructions on implementation are given in the Supplemental Appendix.
+Specifically, we define the CM distribution, give the specification of the LCM model, discuss important methodological properties, introduce additional hyperpriors, and derive the full conditional distributions for a Gibbs sampler.
+Then, in Section~3 we provide a simulated example and an in-depth simulation study to show the performance of the LCM model compared to LGPs. {Several illustrations from different subject matter areas are also presented in Section 3, which is done in an effort to demonstrate the wide-applicability of the LCM.
+Specifically, we provide an example analyzing an epidemiology dataset, a federal statistics dataset, and an environmental dataset.} Finally, Section~4 contains discussion.
+For convenience of exposition, proofs of the technical results, Matlab and R code, and instructions on implementation are given in the Supplemental Appendix.